Why Nurses’ Job Satisfaction Matters to Patients

 The proof is in the data

-One way that hospitals can keep their finger on the pulse of workplace satisfaction and outcomes is with data, like that collected by ANA’s National Database of Nursing Quality Indicators (NDNQI).
+One way that hospitals can keep their finger on the pulse of nurse job satisfaction and outcomes is with data, like that collected by ANA’s National Database of Nursing Quality Indicators (NDNQI).
 The program collects information from approximately one-third of U.S. hospitals, allowing hospitals to compare unit-by-unit statistics and enabling them to figure out where they can make improvements.

 NDNQI tracks up to 18 nursing-sensitive quality measures, which ANA defines as, “Indicators that are strongly influenced by the care that nurses provide or directly measure nursing as reflected by the structure, process and outcomes of nursing care.”
 Among other trends, this information continues to provide evidence of the link between nurses’ job satisfaction and the quality of outcomes for the patients they serve.